-Use an Air PurifierWith proper air flow and a high-quality HEPA air filter, an air purifier can become one of the best tools for keeping mold from affecting your home.
+Use an Air PurifierWith proper air flow and a high-quality air filter, an air purifier can become one of the best tools for keeping mold from affecting your home.

 Air Purifier Note: Use UV Light Air Purifiers to Destroy Mold SporesBefore we dive into mold removal, it’s important that we discuss one of the most effective technologies for mold removal: UV light.
 Air purifiers that use UV light pull in air and move it through a chamber that exposes it to UV light.
 The light breaks down the DNA of a mold spore, making it ineffective for creating new colonies.